[Moderate revision–posted 10/20/22 (replaces 2/21/22 edition)]

 a.
 Selected grounds areas (other than those described above) are available for activities that are sponsored and approved by university departments, registered student organizations, or individual faculty, students, and employees.
 Academic use by departments and colleges has priority, and assignments may be changed or canceled if conflicts with regular academic programs develop.

 c.
-Registration for use of a university grounds area must be made at least 6 university working days before the intended use.
+Registration for use of a university grounds area must be made at least 10 university working days before the intended use and up to a semester in advance.

 d.
-Student Union & Activities and Events and Instructional Space Management will coordinate all grounds use/solicitation request applications and shall grant only grounds use/solicitation requests that are consistent with applicable university and TTUS regulations and local, state, and federal law.
+Student Government Services and Instructional Space Management will coordinate all grounds use/solicitation request applications and shall grant only grounds use/solicitation requests that are consistent with applicable university and TTUS regulations and local, state, and federal law.

 e.
 A permit granting grounds use shall specify the boundaries of the area to be used, the date for which the use is approved, the time at which the proposed activity may begin, the time at which the reservation for the use expires, and any special provisions concerning the use of the space.
 No request will be approved for activities occurring during individual study days and/or final examination period.